India eyes big step in AFC U23 Asian Cup Qualifiers against hosts Qatar - www.lokmattimes.com

 Reflecting on the Bahrain game, Moosa credited India’s preparation and collective effort.
 “During the 20-day camp in Bangalore, followed by a few days in Malaysia, where we played the friendlies against Iraq, we worked a lot on teamwork.
 The players were aggressive and played like a team, which helped us a lot.
 Against Qatar, we cannot afford lapses.
 We have to be strong and disciplined until the final whistle.”

-While Qatar enjoy the comfort of home conditions, Moosa believes his boys have adjusted well in Doha, "We've been here for almost a week, played one game, and trained regularly.
+While Qatar enjoys the comfort of home conditions, Moosa believes his boys have adjusted well in Doha.
+“We’ve been here for almost a week, played one game, and trained regularly.
 The players are acclimated to the weather.
-Also, since the match is at 8 pm, later than the last one, I don't think conditions will affect us much."
+Also, since the match is at 8 pm, later than the last one, I don’t think conditions will affect us much.”

-Looking at the bigger picture, Moosa underlined the importance of the campaign for the squad's development.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app